Get exclusive member benefits & effect social change. Join Today

 Cardiac tamponade often has three signs your doctor can recognize.
 These signs are commonly known as Beck’s triad.
 They include:

 Your doctor will conduct further tests to confirm a cardiac tamponade diagnosis.
-An echocardiogram is an ultrasound of your heart.
+One such test is an echocardiogram, which is an ultrasound of your heart.
 It can detect whether the pericardium is distended and if the ventricles have collapsed due to low blood volume.
 Your chest X-rays may show an enlarged, globe-shaped heart if you have cardiac tamponade.
 Other diagnostic tests may include:

 Cardiac tamponade is a medical emergency that requires hospitalization.
 The treatment of cardiac tamponade has two purposes.
 It should relieve pressure on your heart and then treat the underlying condition.
 Initial treatment involves your doctor making sure you’re stabilized.